Edward P. Zappia, Principal and Public Litigation Chair

 Anna Zappia, Appellate Chair

-Anna Zappia has over 20 years of employment and business litigation experience, in a wide range of cases involving wrongful termination; harassment; racial, age, and pregnancy discrimination; retaliation; significant whistle-blower lawsuits; and business disputes regarding copyrights, trade secrets, and unfair competition.
+Anna Zappia has 25 years of employment and business litigation experience, in a wide range of cases involving wrongful termination; harassment; racial, age, and pregnancy discrimination; retaliation; significant whistle-blower lawsuits; and business disputes regarding copyrights, trade secrets, and unfair competition.
 She earned her undergraduate degree from Stanford University, and graduated from Northwestern University School of Law, magna cum laude, where she also studied at the Kellogg Graduate School of Management.
 After graduating, Anna clerked for the Honorable David Nelson on the Sixth Circuit Court of Appeals, and proceeded to hone her appellate skills at Kirkland & Ellis.
 After rising to partnership in a Century City firm, Anna was rewarded with a two-year graduate scholarship to Oxford University.
 While overseas, she augmented her law firm experience with management consulting, and returned to serve as U.S. General Counsel for an international business conglomerate.

 Ms. Zappia excels at appellate writing and advocacy, has taught intellectual property and appellate advocacy courses, and has written numerous state and federal appeals on behalf of significant public entities and Fortune 500 companies.
 She successfully litigated the Cheers case (defining juncture between federal copyright law and state rights against misappropriation of personality) up to the United States Supreme Court; successfully represented several elected public officials; and successfully obtained an Emergency Appellate Stay on the eve of trial (granted in 1/1000 cases).
-Anna is currently lead appellate counsel on the highly contested multi-jurisdictional AB 646 litigation contesting the scope and constitutionality of mandatory factfinding under the Government Code.
+Anna was appellate counsel on the highly contested multi-jurisdictional AB 646 litigation contesting the scope and constitutionality of mandatory factfinding under the Government Code.
 Besides having practiced in numerous state and federal courts throughout California, Washington, Colorado, and Texas, Ms. Zappia is a member of the bar associations for the Sixth Circuit, Ninth Circuit, and the United States Supreme Court.

 Brett M. Ehman